Lewis County nursing home employees again test negative

-LOWVILLE — Another set of negative test results for four nursing home staff members who tested positive for the novel coronavirus that causes COVID-19, does not create a firm negative diagnosis, health officials said.
+LOWVILLE — Another set of negative test results for four nursing home staff members who tested positive for the novel coronavirus, which causes COVID-19, does not create a firm negative diagnosis, health officials said.

 Even with two of the three tests indicating the staff members aren’t likely to have the virus, they are still required to remain in isolation for 14 days as would any other person who tests positive for the virus but has no symptoms.